MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound COM+ management traffic should be enabled.

-If true, corresponding ports are open and remote DCOM traffic for COM+ System Application management is allowed.
-If false, COM+ System Application cannot be managed remotely.
+If `true`, corresponding ports are open and remote DCOM traffic for COM+ System Application management is allowed.
+If `false`, COM+ System Application cannot be managed remotely.
 For more info, see the following [Microsoft article](https://learn.microsoft.com/en-us/windows/win32/cossdk/com--application-overview).

 ```yaml
 Type: Boolean